Sharing is caring!

 Did you know you can make citronella outdoor candles to repel bugs, including mosquitoes, at home?

 Oh yeah!
 In fact, one of my most popular candle recipes is for DIY citronella lemon bowl candles.
-As the name says, they are citronella candles poured into lemon halves that make a beautiful centerpiece for outdoor gatherings.
+As the name says, they are citronella candles poured into lemon halves, making a beautiful centerpiece for outdoor gatherings.

 And I’ve even written an article sharing nine unique homemade outdoor candles to keep bugs away.
 But there was one missing – outdoor citronella tea light candles!